ATS AI Quality Inspection Case Study

 Extendable Technology to Address New Problems

 The Deep Neural Network (DNN) tool within ATS SmartVision has been developed to be able to run deep learning models within any machine vision inspection.
 The DNN tool can run models trained with the majority of popular deep learning frameworks, including Tensorflow, Pytorch and others.
-This DNN tool acts like all other graphical tools within an ATS SmartVision application; allowing for AI models to be easily added to an existing application to enhance the functionality as inspection requirements or product appearances evolve over time.
+This DNN tool acts like all other graphical tools within an ATS SmartVision application, allowing AI models to be easily added to an existing application to enhance functionality as inspection requirements or product appearances evolve over time.

 ATS trained a deep learning model to detect the presence and location of air bubbles – a problem previously not possible to solve with traditional machine vision tools.
 One hundred images with different liquids and fill levels, from different production batches, were used to teach an object detection model to locate bubbles within the liquid.